 Ensure that the air gap between the center and side electrodes is correct before installing the spark plug.
 Use a spark plug wrench for removing and installing the spark plug and a gapping tool or feeler gauge to check and adjust the air gap.
 Install a new spark plug if necessary.

-Type: Champion® XC92YC
+Type: Briggs and Stratton® 491055 or Champion® XC92YC